Smoothing $L^\infty$ Riemannian metrics with nonnegative scalar curvature outside of a singular set: Preliminaries

 Then

-where in the last step we may apply the Green's identity due to the super-exponential decay of $u$ given by Lemma \ref{lemma:nonstandardHK} and the fact that, in any fixed time slice, $\nabla R$ and $\Delta R$ are uniformly bounded.
+where in the last step we may apply the Green's identity due to the super-exponential decay of $u$ given by Lemma \ref{lemma:nonstandardHK} and the fact that, in any fixed time slice, $\nabla R$ is uniformly bounded.
 Thus, we have, for any $t\in (0,1)$,

 \end{proof}